Wealthy Affiliate is not a pyramid scheme and I’m going to prove it to you.

-For example, you could start a travel blog to share your adventures with the world and you could earn money through affiliate marketing by giving hotel recommendations or link to the camera you’re using.
+For example, you could start a travel blog to share your adventures with the world and earn money by giving hotel recommendations or link to the camera you’re using.

 If you’re especially passionate about cooking you could start a food blog giving recipe ideas and including your links to ingredients within your posts.

-Whenever someone clicks through your link to, let’s say, Amazon.com, you earn a commission for generating the sale.
+Whenever someone clicks through your link to, say Amazon.com, you earn a commission for generating the sale.

-These are just a couple of ideas to get your creative juices flowing, but the possibilities really are endless!
+These are just a few ideas to get your creative juices flowing, but the possibilities really are endless!